TomsCodeVault/Multipurpose-Range-Slider/README.md

 * **fixedSize** *(type: number, attribute: data-fixed-size, default: 18)*: Base font-size in pixels used when sizing is set to "fixed".
 All other elements' sizes are set relative to the font-size.
 Please note that increasing the size of elements will often result in a shorter slider bar.
 This is because the surrounding elements are larger so the margins of the slider bar have to be increase to accomodate them.
 * **variableMin** *(type: number, attribute: data-variable-min, default: 12)*: Minimum base font-size in pixels used when sizing is set to "variable".
+If you anticipate your slider being used on small mobile devices, you may want to increase this value slightly to keep the "touch target" from being too small.
 * **variableMax** *(type: number, attribute: data-variable-max, default: 24)*: Maximum base font-size in pixels used when sizing is set to "variable".
 * **sizingFactor** *(type: number [between .5 and 2], attribute: data-sizing-factor, default: 1)*: Factor that influences the slope of the sizing curve.
 The differences when using this setting can be very subtle.
 The lower the factor, the longer it will take for the elements to reach their maximum size